Hand Pruner Explained

 • Anvil Pruners – These have a straight blade that cuts against a flat surface (the anvil).
 In my experience, they’re better for dead wood and tougher stems.
 However, they can crush softer, living stems.

-• Ratchet Pruners – These are a godsend for those of us with less hand strength.
+• Ratchet Pruners – These are great for those with less hand strength.
 They cut in stages, making it easier to slice through thicker branches.
 I recommend these to my older gardening friends or anyone with arthritis.

 • Blades – I always go for high-quality steel blades.
 They stay sharp longer and make cleaner cuts.